CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Empirical Evaluation

 \section{Empirical Evaluation}

 This section presents experiments designed to evaluate the effectiveness of CDF-TS.

-All algorithms used in our experiments were implemented in Matlab R2017a (the source code can be obtained at \url{https://sourceforge.net/p/cdf-ts/}).
-The experiments are run on a machine with eight cores CPU (Intel Core i7-7820X @ 3.60GHz), 32GB memory and a 2560 CUDA cores GPU (GeForce GTX 1080).
-All datasets were normalised using the $min$-$max$ normalisation to yield each attribute to be in [0,1] before the experiments began.
+All algorithms used in our experiments were implemented in Matlab R2020a (the CDF-TS source code is available at \url{https://sourceforge.net/p/cdf-ts/}).
+The experiments were run on a machine with eight cores CPU (Intel Core i7-7820X @ 3.60GHz), 32GB memory and a 2560 CUDA cores GPU (GeForce GTX 1080).
+All datasets were normalised using the $min$-$max$ normalisation to yield each attribute to be in [0,1] before the experiments began.\footnote{Normalisation is a standard pre-processing step, necessary to prevent variables with large range dominating the distance calculation.
+Better obviously, would be to have users with domain knowledge set the scale of each variable such that the relative importance of each feature in the distance calculation is appropriate.
+However, in the absence of such domain knowledge, we default to standard preprocessing techniques.}

-For clustering, we used 2 artificial datasets and 14 real-world datasets with different data sizes and dimensions from UCI Machine Learning Repository \cite{Dua:2017}.
-Table~\ref{dataset} presents the data properties of the datasets.
+For clustering, we used two artificial datasets and 13 real-world datasets with different data sizes and dimensions from the UCI Machine Learning Repository \cite{Dua:2017}.\footnote{Many UCI datasets are originally used for ``classification'' tasks since they have the true class labels.
+For clustering, there is no unbiased method to manually relabel these real-world dataset without the ground truth.
+This needs to be handled by community as a whole.
+To follow previous researches in the clustering area \cite{HDBSCAN2013,lotfi2020density,hou2020density}, we assume that the clusters in these datasets are consistent with their class labels.} Table~\ref{dataset} presents the data properties of the datasets.
 3L is a 2-dimensional data containing three elongated clusters with different densities, as shown in Figure \ref{data:a}.
-4C is a 2-dimensional dataset containing four clusters with different densities (three Gaussian clusters and one elongated cluster), as shown in Figure \ref{data:b}.
+4C dataset is a 2-dimensional dataset containing four clusters with different densities (three Gaussian clusters and one elongated cluster), as shown in Figure \ref{data:b}.
 Note that DBSCAN is unable to correctly identify all clusters in both of these datasets because they do not satisfy the condition specified in Equation \ref{eqn_condition}.
-Furthermore, clusters in 3L significantly overlap on individual attribute projections, which violates the requirement of ReScale that the one-dimensional projections allow for the identification of the density peaks of each cluster.
+Furthermore, clusters in 3L dataset significantly overlap on individual attribute projections, which violates the requirement of ReScale that one-dimensional projections allow for the identification of the density peaks of each cluster.